CrescentRR/GoARacle/README.md

 -Change the tiebreaker to be seeded in some way, either through seed name or something else.
 Depends on how leagues prepare their seeds.

+-Ability to input custom seeds for customization in races/leagues.

 -General bugfixes

 -Balance changes with help of feedback